Anna North

-Anna North is a writer, editor, and reporter who is currently a senior reporter at Vox specializing in covering gender-related issues.
+Anna North is an American writer, editor, and reporter who is currently a senior reporter at Vox specializing in covering gender-related issues.

 Life

 Anna North grew up in Los Angeles, and currently lives in Brooklyn, New York.

 Before entering writing as a full-time profession, she critiqued films in California for a small newspaper.
-She graduated from the Iowa Writers Workshop at the University of Iowa.
+She graduated from the Iowa Writers' Workshop at the University of Iowa.

 Career

 She was a regular contributor and member of the editorial board at The New York Times from 2014 to 2017, and headed the segment "This Week In Hate."

-She has written or edited for several publications, including Jezebel, Buzzfeed, and Salon.
+She has written or edited for publications including Jezebel, BuzzFeed, and Salon.